interviewnotes/interviewnotes.github.io/algos/anagrams.md

 Example: "siri" and "iris" are anagrams, "whether" and "weather" are not (they are homophones).

 ## Level 1
-Given two strings, check whether they are anagrams.
+Check whether 2 strings are anagrams.

 ### API
 ```java